 Exercises are also employed to maintain adequate mobility at the joints and to improve muscle strength.
 For those in need of a lower limb prosthesis, physiotherapy and prosthetics also focus on the initial preparation of training patients with new ways of walking on the prosthetic limb.
 The physiotherapist also takes a lead role in giving instructions to the patient about putting on and taking off the prosthetics.

 Gait training, or gait rehabilitation, is the act of learning how to walk, following an injury such as a lower limb amputation.
 It can take place after a prosthesis is fitted and often involves using the parallel bars.

 For upper-limb amputees, special attention is given on training the patient how to take control of the power of prosthesis, and how to position the elbow, wrist and hand using the neuro-muscular drive near the centre of the body.
 This helps the patient to regain a near-normal function and movement in a more useful and comfortable way.

 Instruct a medical expert specialising in amputation

 Amputation injuries caused as a result of traumatic accidents give rise to both subtle and complex medico-legal issues.
 Similarly, limb amputation as a consequence of medical neglect or occupational injury can also create medical and ethical issues that have to be dealt with in court.

-The amputee rehabilitation specialists and medico-legal experts at NRC Medical Experts assess, evaluate and produce high-quality court reports and expert witness testimony that supports solicitors in building the best case for your client.
+The amputee rehabilitation specialists at NRC Medical Experts assess, evaluate and produce high-quality court reports and expert witness testimony to support legal teams to build the best case for your client.